mykcryptodev/multisig-alerts/SETUP.md

 # Gnosis Safe Monitor - Setup Guide

 This Next.js application monitors your Gnosis Safe for pending transactions and sends notifications to your Telegram group when signatures are needed.
+Built with the official Safe API Kit SDK for reliable and type-safe interactions.

 ## Features